RazorPhaser/angular-tutorial/src/chapters/chapter04-bootstrap.md

     ```

     * This will install ng-bootstrap along with bootstrap and font-awesome.
 Bootstrap is still required for ng-bootstrap to work.
+    * Yes, it really is called @fortawesome and not @fontawesome

     > rxjs-compat is required until ngx-bootstrap updates to rxjs 6.0